princesslana/ErisCasper.java/docs/core_api.md

 It exposes the concepts of `Bot`s, the event stream (`Observable<Event>`), `Action`s, and `Repository`s as described below.

-There also exists the concept `Gateway` and `Routes`.
+At a lower level are `Gateway`s and `Routes`.
-These are lower level wrappers around the Discord API and considered internal to ErisCasper.java.
+These are wrappers around the Discord API and considered internal to ErisCasper.java.
 This means their use is heavily discouraged, but they are available to bot developers if required.